- FTX’s Sam Bankman-Fried Denied Latest Release Request As Trial Looms - September 28, 2023

 Bitcoin price has had one of its largest corrections since the bull market began, and has since struggled to reclaim $50,000.
-But the scenario is nowhere near as bad for the cryptocurrency as it is for one of its largest supporters.
+But the scenario is nowhere near as bad for the cryptocurrency as it is for one of its biggest supporters.

 Although the company’s share price had benefitted initially from buying BTC, it wasn’t enough to fend off profit-taking and an eventual now 58% correction in MicroStrategy.
 Here’s why this could be happening, and what it could also say about the current crypto market trend.